shinyay/spring-cloud-gcp-memorystore-gs/README.md

 # Spring Cloud GCP for Cloud Memorystore

 Cloud Memorystore for Redis provides a fully managed in-memory data store service.
+Spring Caching can be integrated with Cloud Memoerystore.

 ## Description